 Sally and Harry get seasonal jobs at the mall; Tommy frets over what present to buy for his girlfriend August; Dick finds it difficult to fully embrace the Christmas spirit (“bug humbar!”) but eventually overcomes his misgivings to engage in the office festivities.
 It’s all funny, original material that pointedly observes a number of society’s festive quirks.
 John Lithgow as Dick continually demonstrates his place among the greatest sitcom performers of all time.

-47. THE OC – The Best Chrismukkah Ever
+47. The O.C. – The Best Chrismukkah Ever

-USA/Season 1/2003Aired on Foxdirected by Sanford Bookstaver, written by Stephanie Savage
+directed by Sanford Bookstaver, written by Stephanie Savage

 It’s not unusual for holiday episodes to acknowledge multiple December celebrations, but few embrace the diversity of the holiday season quite as markedly as The O.C., whose “Chrismukkah” concept even turned into something of a real-life movement.
 “Eight days of presents followed by one day of many presents” – who wouldn’t want to embrace that?